youyanggu/covid19_projections/about.md

 ### US June-August

-As of April 11, IHME projected 225 (0 - 1,180) deaths in the US from June 1 to August 4.
-While we hope the US only has 225 total deaths from June to August (an average of 3 deaths per day), we believe this is an underestimate.
+As recently as May 3, IHME projected 304 (0-1644) **total** deaths in the US from June 1 to August 4, a span of two months.
+The US reported 768 deaths on June 1.
+So a single day's death total exceeded IHME's estimate for two months.

 ### Update time